 Derivatives, including futures and options, can be used by investment managers.
-However, the investment mandates clearly state that derivatives may only be used to facilitate efficient cash flow management or to hedge the portfolio against adverse market movements and cannot be used for speculative purposes or gearing the investment portfolio.
-During the year to 30 June 2008, the managers made limited use of derivatives.
+However, each manager's investment mandate clearly states that derivatives may only be used to facilitate efficient cashflow management or to hedge the portfolio against market movements and cannot be used for speculative purposes or gearing the investment portfolio.
+During the year to 30 June 2009, the managers made limited use of derivatives, except for the passive rebalancing program which makes extensive use of index futures.

-(iii) Hedging
+(iii) Currency Hedging

-STC's policies in regard to currency hedging as at 30 June 2008 are set out in the following table.
+STC's policies in regard to currency hedging as at 30 June 2009 are set out in the following table.